-Message From the Chief Academic Officer
+Message from the Chief Academic Officer

 Welcome to Southwestern Christian University!
-I am glad you have decided to join us for the 2022-2023 academic year.
+We are glad that you have decided to join us for the 2023-2024 academic year.
 Our mission is to "equip students for a life of learning, leadership, and service; integrating faith, learning, and living; and empowering graduates to excel and to positively impact their world for Jesus Christ."
 Here at SCU, we profoundly believe in the importance of the integration of faith and learning.
 By this, we seek to ensure the worldview of our students is distinctly anchored in the truth of the Scriptures.
 To achieve this, we actively seek to infuse our faith in Jesus Christ throughout our campus activities and classroom discussions.
 It is our hope that our students experience the transformative power of the Holy Spirit as they pursue their educational goals.
 Regardless of your chosen major and career, we believe every student has a role in ministry.
 While some students seek active roles as pastors or missionaries, others find their place in ministry as business owners, teachers, or social workers and minister to people who may never otherwise find themselves within a church.
-Unapologetically Pentecostal and informed by our Wesleyan-Arminian perspective, we are determined to offer our students a foundation of knowledge that enables them to fulfill this call.
+We are unapologetically Pentecostal and informed by our Wesleyan-Arminian perspective and we are determined to offer our students a foundation of knowledge that enables them to fulfill this call.